toruseo/UNsim/docs/index.md

-# UNsim: Lightning fast traffic simulation in Python with Autodiff
+# UNsim: traffic simulation with Autodiff

 UNsim is a differentiable macroscopic network traffic simulator in Python.
-It also provides a JAX-based differentiable simulation engine that enables Lightning fast simulation using GPU and gradient-based applications such as OD demand calibration.
+It also provides a JAX-based differentiable simulation engine that enables lightning fast simulation using GPU and gradient-based applications such as OD demand calibration.

 This documentation site is still under development.